Curriculum Vitae

 Publications

-- Panagiotis Papadimitriou, Hector Garcia-Molina, Prabhakar Krishnamurthy, Randall Lewis, and David Reiley.
-"Display Advertising Impact: Search Lift and Social Influence."
+- Panagiotis Papadimitriou, Hector Garcia-Molina, Prabhakar Krishnamurthy, Randall A. Lewis, and David H. Reiley, "Display Advertising Impact: Search Lift and Social Influence."
 Proceedings of the 17th ACM SIGKDD Conference on Knowledge Discovery and Data Mining [KDD'11], 2011 pp.1019-1027.
 Read the abstract.
 Download the manuscript.

-- Randall Lewis, Justin Rao, and David Reiley, "Here, There, and Everywhere: Correlated Online Behaviors Can Lead to Overestimates of the Effects of Advertising."
-20th International World Wide Web Conference (WWW20), pp.157-166.
+- Randall Lewis A., Justin M. Rao, and David H. Reiley, "Here, There, and Everywhere: Correlated Online Behaviors Can Lead to Overestimates of the Effects of Advertising."
+Proceedings of the 20th ACM International World Wide Web Conference (WWW20) 2011, pp.157-166.
 Read the abstract.
 Download the manuscript.

 - Subhasish Dugar, Haimanti Bhattacharya, and David Reiley "Can't Buy Me Love?
 A Field Experiment Exploring the Trade-off Between Income and Caste-Status in an Indian Matrimonial Market."
-Forthcoming, Economic Inquiry.
+Economic Inquiry , 2012, vol. 50, no.2, pp. 534-550.
 Read the abstract.
 Download the manuscript.

 - Steven D. Levitt, John A. List, and David H. Reiley, "What Happens in the Field Stays in the Field: Professionals Do Not Play Minimax in Laboratory Experiments."
 Econometrica, 2010, vol. 78, no.3, pp. 1413-1434.
 Read the abstract.
 Download the manuscript.
 Download the Supplementary Data Appendix.